No Tags Found!

 From India, Hyderabad

-Can we not look at this option like an undertaking signed by the employee that he/she shall serve the company for a particular duration on getting trained in some areas provided by the company.
-If the employee breaks that the he/she shall be paying the employer the cost specfied in the undertaking.?
-Is this illegal?
+Can we not look at this option as an undertaking signed by the employee stating that he/she shall serve the company for a particular duration after receiving training in certain areas provided by the company?
+If the employee breaches this agreement, he/she shall be required to pay the employer the specified costs outlined in the undertaking.
+Is this practice illegal?

 Mathew